 PS: Physical NIC DPDK ring size modification can lead to some unexpected side effect (packet loss).
 Needed mempool size depend on the configured maximum packet size (physical NIC MTU) and also the number of NIC using into the physical bond, and also the configured number of RX and TX descriptors.

-DPDK vrouter internal queues rings setup
+DPDK vRouter internal queues rings setup

-In some scenarios, Contrail DPDK vrouter is using a DPDK pipeline model in order to split packet polling and processing task in two different threads.
+In some scenarios, Contrail DPDK vRouter is using a DPDK pipeline model in order to split packet polling and processing task in two different threads.
 When this DPDK pipeline mode is used, some internal queues are created in order to store packets that have been polled by the polling lcore thread before to be processed by the processing lcore thread.

-Two parameters are used for DPDK vrouter internal queue (software rings) configuration:
+Two parameters are used for DPDK vRouterinternal queue (software rings) configuration:

 --vr_dpdk_tx_ring_sz: is used to define forwarding lcores TX Ring descriptor size (1024 by default)